-.
-The movie expands the story and plot quite a bit.
-Dr. John Cukrowicz (Clift) is a brain surgeon who specializes in lobotomies and has been recently hired at the State hospital to perform his procedures on patients.
+New Orleans, 1937.
+Dr. John Cukrowicz (Clift) is a brain surgeon specializing in lobotomies, who has recently been hired at the State hospital to perform his procedures on patients.
 However, because the equipment and operating conditions are very poor, he is having a difficult time fulfilling his duties.
 A wealthy widow named Violet Venable (Hepburn) offers to fund the hospital so that it can build a new wing.
-But, there is one condition: he must perform a lobotomy on her niece Catherine Holly (Taylor).
+However, there is one condition: Cukrowitz must agree to perform a lobotomy on her niece Catherine Holly (Taylor).

 Catherine is currently in a mental hospital after returning from a disastrous trip in Europe with her cousin Sebastian.
 Their trip in the summer had ended rather badly with the death of Sebastian.
 Catherine, who is suffering from dementia, cannot remember exactly how he died.
 But, she knows a dark secret about him that Violet wants to keep hidden away.

-Tropes used in Suddenly Last Summer:
+Tropes used in Suddenly, Last Summer:

 - Alliterative Name: Violet Venable.

 - Bowdlerize: The movie screenplay was carefully scrubbed of any overt mention of homosexuality or cannibalism.